mindaula/Socks5Guard/README.md

         /proxy_locations: Returns the geolocation-enriched proxy data.
     Real-Time Data Access
         Access and integrate the data into existing security workflows with simple HTTP requests.

 Requirements

-To run this tool, install the following Python libraries:
+To run this tool, install the following Python libraries.
+You can use the provided requirements.txt file for convenience. requirements.txt Content

+requests
+flask
+socks
+beautifulsoup4
+python-dotenv

+Install all dependencies with:

-pip install requests flask socks BeautifulSoup4 python-dotenv
+pip install -r requirements.txt

 Make sure you have Python 3 installed.
 Setup and Usage
 1. Configure API Keys
 AbuseIPDB API Key

 To check proxies against AbuseIPDB: